-The Study of the U.S. Institute for Scholars on Contemporary American Literature invites eighteen visiting scholars and educators from eighteen different countries to Seattle University for four weeks of academic residency and two weeks of study tour.
+Eighteen visiting scholars and educators from eighteen different countries are invited to come to Seattle University for four weeks of academic residency and two weeks of study tour.

 In academic seminars, participants will encounter a diverse set of contemporary U.S. authors and artists, different kinds of cultural expression, and a variety of American colleagues from Seattle University and institutions around the country who represent a range of disciplinary approaches to literature and culture.